seabornlee/substrate-collectables-workshop/Extras/Auction/bidding-an-auction.md

 <balances::Module<T>>::reserve(sender, amount)?;
 ```

-In the next step, while finalizing the function, the reserved balaced will be released using the balances module's `unreserve` function.
+In the next step, while finalizing the function, the reserved balances will be released using the balances module's `unreserve` function.

 ```rust
 <balances::Module<T>>::unreserve(sender, amount)?;